ibm-cloud-docs/Cloudant/local/configure.md

     You are about to be asked to enter information that will be incorporated into your certificate request.
     Enter a Distinguished Name or a DN.
     There are a number of fields, but you can leave some blank.
-    Some fields have a default value, if you enter '.', the field is left blank.
+    Some fields have a default value, if you enter '.', the field remains blank.
     -----
     Country Name (2 letter code) [XX]:US
     State or Province Name (full name) []:New Jersey